 It’s only fitting that Christmas Eve be designated National Egg Nog Day.
 I’ve never seen anyone drink Egg Nog in July- I’m pretty sure it’s not even available in stores after the New Year’s.
 There is no question that this creamy drink is the official beverage of the holiday season.

 You’ve probably had a couple of glasses of Egg Nog at some point in your life, but do you know what’s in it?
 The recipe is rather simple: milk, eggs, sugar, light cream, cinnamon, and let’s not forget a good splash of bourbon or rum to make Egg Nog extra special!
 (Keep in mind that adding alcohol is optional and the amount you add is up to you.
-However, it will only take a couple of glasses of this stuff to make you drunk.
-So if you do make it an alcoholic beverage please it responsibly.)
+So if you do make it an alcoholic beverage, please drink responsibly.)

 Since martini’s were all the rage this year, Egg Nog Martini’s will definitely make your holiday party a hit!

 - 1 cup sugar